WCSCourses/Low_Input_2024/Modules/hic_feature_analyses/hic_feature_analyses.md

       ...
 ```

-It is advisable to run the fanc expected command before the steps below
+It is advisable to run the `fanc expected` command before the steps
-so that the calculated values are stored in the .hic object for future
+below so that the calculated values are stored in the `.hic` object for
-reference.
-Expected contact frequencies away from the diagonal will be
+future reference.
+Expected contact frequencies away from the diagonal
-contrasted with the observed values at each position to estimate
+will be contrasted with the observed values at each position to estimate
 enrichments over background.
-Use –recalculate to force a re-calculation
+Use `--recalculate` to force a
-of expected values, for whatever reason.
-Use -N to plot the
+re-calculation of expected values, for whatever reason.
+Use `-N` to plot
-un-normalised expected values.
+the un-normalised expected values.

 2)  We can calculate the expected value of multiple matrices at the same
     time in this way: